 - Ranch seems to be the favorite by a landslide, but any dry seasoning mix works as does Italian, Thai, fajita or blackened.

-- BLT style means you add a few leafy greens and chopped tomato.
+- BLT style means you add a few leafy greens, chopped tomato and bacon.
 Place the lettuce leaves, usually Bibb or butter, right onto the tortilla to create a barrier between the cream cheese and tortilla, this also prevent them from getting soggy.
 Try to push out as much liquid from the tomatoes as possible.

 What to serve with Tortilla Pinwheels